build-on-aws/content/posts/machine-learning-graphs/02-graph-theory/index.md

 ---
-title: Motivation for using graphs
+title: Graph theory
-description: This post provides an intuitive understanding of why we need graphs and how they differ from sequential models.
-In a way we could see graphs as a general form that superceede sequential models.
+description: This post provides the reader with a graph theory theoritical minimum in order to understand GNN terminology.
 tags:
   - graphml
   - graph-neural-networks